-The Citadel addresses pilot shortage by reforming Flying Club - South Carolina Radio Network
+The Citadel tries to address pilot shortage by revived Flying Club - South Carolina Radio Network

-There is a growing demand for pilots who fly both military aircraft and commercial aircraft, and after four dormant decades, The Citadel has revived its Flying Club to train pilots to meet this need.
+There is a growing demand for pilots who can fly both military and commercial aircraft.
+In response, The Citadel has revived its Flying Club for the first time in four decades to train pilots to meet this need.

-“We’ve been working on just trying to get as many cadets as possible,” said senior cadet and Flying Club President Kirk Faris.
-“We’re offering them scholarships and hopefully funding their flight training as much as possible to get them flying so we can fulfill the current shortage in the commercial airline as well as the military pilot arena.”
+“We’ve been working on just trying to get as many cadets as possible,” senior cadet and Flying Club President Kirk Faris said.
+“We’re offering them scholarships and hopefully funding their flight training as much as possible to get them flying.”

-Faris is using the Flying Club for a future in aviation.
-The mechanical engineering major begins training as a pilot with the United States Air Force next summer.
+Faris is using the Flying Club for a personal future in aviation.
+The mechanical engineering major will begin training as an Air Force pilot next summer.

 “Pretty much all of our members are interested in some career in the aviation sector,” he said.

-The club was created in 1939 but in the 1970’s it had to sell two planes and eventually dissolved.
-Col. Christopher Will of the USAF revived the club in the spring of 2017.
-About 247 cadets are currently involved.
+The club was created in 1939 but had to sell two planes in the 1970s and eventually dissolved.
+Air Force Col. Christopher Will revived the club in spring 2017 and now nearly 250 cadets are involved.

 “2,000 Air Force pilot slots are currently vacant because the commercial airlines are taking so many pilots from the Air Force,” Faris said.
 “We’re offering subsidized flight training to our members so that helps increase their chances in earning actual contracts with the military or if they want to go into the civilian sector.”